Albert B. Wycoff III, P.E., CFM, President

 Scott C. Allen, P.E., Water Resources Engineer

 Mr. Allen is a professional water resources engineer specializing in surface water hydrology and hydraulics, erosion control measures, environmental considerations, and improvements to civil infrastructure.
-Over the past 12 years, he has gained diverse industrial experience ranging from railroad services to hard rock mining operations to power generation facilities.
+Over the past 14 years, he has gained diverse industrial experience ranging from railroad services to hard rock mining operations to power generation facilities.
 He has provided design and management services to projects from initial conception and permitting through design, construction, initial startup, and operations.
 He has worked across the US and internationally.
+He is a FAA certified remote pilot for small unmanned aircraft systems (sUAS).

 Cara M. Juergensen, P.E., Water Resources Engineer